lovett/notifier/README.md

 # Notifier
 A web service for sending yourself notifications.
+Similar to OS or app-specific notification systems, but more agnostic.

 It provides:
-  - an HTTP endpoint you can send messages to
+  - an HTTP endpoint for receiving messages
-  - a browser-based interface for viewing them
+  - a browser UI for viewing them
-  - a webhook option for relaying messages to another service
+  - relaying to another service via webhook

-Unlike OS or in-app notifications, Notifier is a standalone service geared toward self-hosted use.

 ## Deployment
 The application runs as a Podman container managed by systemd.

-The container image is not hosted in a public registry, so build it locally by running `make image`.
+The container image is not hosted in a public registry.
+Build it locally by running `make image`.

-To bring the local image onto a remote host, first create 2 environment variables:
+To bring the local image onto a remote host, create 2 environment variables:

   - `NOTIFIER_DEPLOY_HOST`: The host that will run the container.
   - `NOTIFIER_CONTAINER_REGISTRY`: The registry that will host the container image.